tibs/venv-intro/venv-intro-notes.rst

 .. _Atom: https://atom.io/

-Atom_ ...

-There appear to be more than one packages that support virtual environments for Python in atom.
+There appear to be multiple packages that support virtual environments for Python in atom_.
 I'm assuimg that if you use atom you know your way around the package system.

 Jupyter notebook